82 Must-Know Data Breach Statistics [updated 2024]

 10. Annually, hospitals spend 64 percent more on advertising the two years following a breach (American Journal of Managed Care).

-11. Phishing is the most expensive initial attack vector, with a cost of $4.9 million in 2023 (IBM).
+11. Phishing is an expensive initial attack vector, with a cost of $4.88 million in 2024, slightly down from last year.
+(IBM)

 12. Organizations with a high level of noncompliance show an average cost of $5.05 million, 12.6 percent higher than average (IBM).